WhiskersReneeWe/simpleFastAPIappToHeroku/model_card_template.md

 ## Training Data
-Data was obtained from: https://archive.ics.uci.edu/ml/datasets/census+income
+Data was obtained from: https://archive.ics.uci.edu/ml/datasets/census+income 80% of total data is used for training.

 ## Evaluation Data
 Data was obtained from: https://archive.ics.uci.edu/ml/datasets/census+income Evaluation data was extracted from the original data by random splitting.
+20% of total data is used for evaluation.

 ## Metrics
 The model was evaluated using precision, recall, fbeta, respectively.

 ## Ethical Considerations
-No comment.
+My model is using potentially biased data on race and professions.
+The results might be biased.

 ## Caveats and Recommendations
 We need a more balanced data because the gender is skewed.